jmichaelb/LocalBasisFunction/Python/lbftd/README.md

 __**For developers**__:

 To add a new thermodynamic variable (TDV), all of the following should be done.
 This list may not be comprehensive.
--  New variables cannot be named PTX, P, T, or X, as those symbols are reserved for the input.
+-  New variables cannot be named PTM, P, T, or M, as those symbols are reserved for the input.
     Read the comments for statevars.getSupportedMeasures and statevars._getTDVSpec.
-- Create a short function in statevars to calculate the measure based on other values such as gibbsSp, PTX, gPTX, derivs, tdvout, etc.
+- Create a short function in statevars to calculate the measure based on other values such as gibbsSp, PTM, gPTM, derivs, tdvout, etc.
     The procedure should be named with 'eval' + the FULL name for the measure - NOT the symbol / tdv flag.
     Record the symbol / tdv flag as the return value in comments for the function.
     Add only parameters required to directly calculate the measure.